mtlynch/mtlynch.io/_posts/2018-09-11-shipping-too-late.md

 >Okay, great!
 The service has a website.
 >
->...but I don't have documentation to explain what all the fields mean.
+>...but I don't have any documentation to explain what all the fields mean.
 I'll add that real quick.

 *2 days later*